iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 IEP's root element (if there is an envelope around the IEP's root element).
 There is no content using the default (no namespace prefix) namespace.

-Convert XML namespaces in the IEP into `@context` entries.

-Take the sample IEP:
+These are the namespace declarations in the sample IEP:

 ```xml
 <exch:CrashDriverInfo